isntlee/Jellett-Gallery/README.md

 # **Jellett Gallery**

 This site was created to fill a niche.
 There is no gallery in the country that exhibits female artists solely.
 Due to the disparities in public exposure for male and female artists, a female-focused space would seemimgly be dearly appreciated.
-This gallery is a space to promote young, upcoming female talent in the Irish art world.
+This gallery is a space to promote young, upcoming female artists in the Ireland.
 The site was built/designed with that goal in mind.
 This project uses as its guide, the concept of a collectively administered gallery; where access between the collective should be equal, this is reflected in several design choices.

 [![Build Status](https://travis-ci.com/isntlee/Jellett_Gallery.svg?branch=master)](https://travis-ci.com/github/isntlee/Jellett_Gallery)
 ---